bignerdranch/expandable-recycler-view/README.md

 Javadocs for the library and sample are available [here](http://bignerdranch.github.io/expandable-recycler-view/).

 ## Usage
- First, Create a RecyclerView in your xml layout and instantiate/define it in your activity/fragment as you would usually do.
+ First, Create a RecyclerView in your xml layout and instantiate/define it in your /res/layout/xml layout as you would usually do.

- Next, create an adapter class that extends ExpandableRecyclerAdapter.
+ Next, create an adapter class that extends ```ExpandableRecyclerAdapter```.
 Implement the required methods.

  Then, create two ViewHolders and their respective layouts.
 One ViewHolder must extend ```ParentViewHolder``` and the other must extend ```ChildViewHolder```.
 Create their respective views and create variables in these ViewHolders to access those views.